 The monthly salaries for the pay classifications covered by this agreement are contained in Appendix "A" to this agreement.

-Article 10 - Longevity and Education Pay
+Article 10 - Education Incentive and Longevity Pay

-The longevity and education pay schedules for classifications covered by this agreement are contained in Appendix "B" to this agreement.
+The educational incentive allowance and longevity pay for classifications covered by this agreement are contained in Appendix "B" to this agreement.

-Article 11 - BCEX and Administrative Days
+Article 11 - BCEX, Overtime, and Administrative Days